 Custody and visitation disputes can become very stressful and often times the courts’ decisions might seem unfair, but in every case, the main questions ultimately revolve around the best interest of the child.
 However, if you are a “person with a legitimate interest,” like a grandparent, you may have a higher burden than just proving this standard.
-For this reason, it is very important to hire an attorney that is well versed in Virginia law and has the necessary experience with these types of cases to ensure the right evidence is presented, and arguments made, to maximize your chances of prevailing.
+For this reason, it is very important to hire an experienced family law attorney that is well versed in Virginia law and has the necessary experience with these types of cases to ensure the right evidence is presented, and arguments made, to maximize your chances of prevailing.

 Our Experienced Virginia Family Law Attorneys Are Here To Help

 If you are currently facing a family law matter, or even just have questions as you anticipate the need for legal assistance, contact our Virginia Beach office using our toll-free number 888-691-9319.
 Our office will assist you to schedule a consultation with an experienced family law or divorce lawyer.